The Flatwoods Monster

 In The Media

 The original drawing of the Flatwoods Monster ( seen here) based on Kathleen May’s description; seen in countless newspaper clippings, reprinted in books, and shown on television.
 An image copied by countless artists, game creators, and cartoonist has long been thought to be lost to time.
 However, the drawing was recently rediscovered in Braxton County, West Virginia.
 The long time owners would like to remain unnamed due to the rarity of the piece and the possible value it might have.
 However it is great to know that such an important piece of local history is in safe keeping.

 Want your very own piece of Flatwoods Monster history?
 The ceramic lantern pictured here, originally produced by the Braxton County Junior Chamber of Commerce in the early to mid 1960’s as a fundraiser, is the oldest and longest produced novelty keepsake made to commemorate the events of September 12th, 1952.
 This ceramic lantern is still in production today.
 John Gibson, a local resident of Braxton County, has these unique items handmade in Marietta, Ohio by a ceramic artisan.
 Each piece is hand molded, fired, and painted.
-These great lanterns are available locally at the Flatwoods Monster Museum, Days Inn gift shop, Exxon convenience store (near Wendy’s), and Sister’s Antique Mall.
-All located within a couple miles off I-79.
+These great lanterns are available locally at the Flatwoods Monster Museum, Days Inn gift shop, and Exxon convenience store (near Wendy’s).
+All located within a couple miles of I-79.
 These lanterns are also available via mail order, directly from John Gibson.
 John’s contact information is below.
 Contact John for whole pricing as well.

 The Flatwoods Volunteer Fire Department now sells Monster themed t-shirts and hooded sweatshirts through their website.
 Shirt sales are a direct fundraiser for new equipment the volunteer fire department needs to better serve the greater Flatwoods area.
 Child and Adult sizes available.
 T-shirts available in both blue and grey.
 Available locally at the Flatwoods Monster Museum.